navisens/NaviDocs/API.iOS.md

 Enable or disable AR mode.

 #### `setBackgroundModeEnabled(_ state: Bool)`
-Allow our SDK to run while your app is backgrounded.
+Allow our SDK to run while your app is backgrounded by turning the CLLocationManager on.
 If you wish to use this, you must enable the `Location updates` `Background Mode` and enable `Background Modes` if it is not on.

+**Attention for any device iOS 11 and above, please follow the instructions for the enableBackgroundSensor method to prevent sensors from stopping in the background.**

+**Params**
+Enable or disable background location updates.

+#### `enableBackgroundSensors`

-Furthermore, if you are using iOS 11+, then you should also go to your `AppDelegate` file and find the `applicationDidEnterBackground` event.
-Then add the following line of code into it:
+If you are using iOS 11+, then you should also go to your `AppDelegate` file and find the `applicationDidEnterBackground` method and add this method into it.
+This method essentially restarts our internal CMMotionManager to ensure sensors updates keep occuring in background, this is an **Apple** bug that has already been submitted.

 ```swift
   MotionDnaSDK.enableBackgroundSensors()
 ```

-**Params**
-Enable or disable background location updates.

 #### `setBackpropagationEnabled(_ state: Bool)`